Braces at Swan Orthodontics

 You should also avoid thumb sucking, and chewing on nails and pen caps, which can cause damage.

 Decalcification is the irreversible white staining that occurs on teeth that have not been cared for properly.
-Sweetened beverage use while your braces are in place can contribute to this process, so make sure to rinse with water or brush after consumption of sports drinks, flavored milk, flavored water, energy drinks, or soda.
+Drinking sweetened beverages while in braces can contribute to this process, so make sure to rinse with water or brush after drinking sports drinks, flavored milk, flavored water, energy drinks or soda.

 Brushing and flossing with braces can be very difficult, but needs to be done after every meal and snack to prevent discoloration, decay, and bacteria build up.
 It should be done a minimum of three times a day for at least two minutes, preferably with an electronic toothbrush.
 If plaque is not removed, it can cause swollen gums, bad breath, decay, and decalcification.

 Make sure you brush above and below the brackets as well as the gum line.
-Brush a second time if plaque is still present!
+Brush a second time if you still see plaque.
 Use a small proxy brush for hard to reach areas.
 Floss at least once a day using a floss threader under the wires and between each tooth, all the way down to the gum line.
-Be careful not to pull the wire when removing the floss!
+Be careful not to pull the wire when removing the floss.

 Dealing with Discomfort